sfvicente/RestApiBestPractices/Docs/Performance.md

 <br>

-### Considering compressing the payload of response messages before sent back to the client.
+### Consider compressing response payloads before sending them to the client

 As a general guideline, compress the payload of response messages with gzip, unless there are requirements not to do it.